-I’ve recently re-read this book from my grad school years.
+Recently, I’ve re-read this book from my grad school years.
 I was surprised, although I shouldn’t be, that today Americans are still debating some of the same topics from this era.
-I felt this book remains relevant in to our current political climate.
+I felt this book remains relevant in our current political climate.
 Enjoy!

 The book traces the enterprising American spirit in a thematic approach in place of a comprehensive one.
 Feller’s writing style allows readers to follow the fervor of experimentation and innovation, which characterized the period.
 He expertly connects each theme to his thesis.
 Americans possessed a large continent abound with resources and a republican government, “the most free and liberal that ever existed.”
 Their prospects in every aspect of life seemed to be endless.
 Internal improvements critically expanded transportation with canal and railroad projects.
 Better transportation was in the citizen’s and the nation’s best interest by promoting the efficient trade of goods and information, while opening western lands for development.
 How these internal projects would be funded was hotly debated.

-A class society emerged during this period, along with a more prominent two-party system.
+A more class-conscious society emerged during this period, along with a more prominent two-party system.
 Despite a shared sense of optimism, competing programs of uplift and progress ultimately collided and fractured into various opposing views.
-For example, the author encapsulates the drama and disputes within the Adams and Jackson administrations, which eventually resulted in the emergence of separate political parties, the Whigs and the Democrats.
+For example, the author encapsulates the drama and disputes within the Adams and Jackson administrations, eventually resulting in the emergence of separate political parties, the Whigs and the Democrats.
 At the time of publication, this book added a fresh take to the historiography of Jacksonian America in the mist of historians taking a more pessimistic look at Jacksonian events.
-Feller sets up the Jacksonian era with a high energy for progress and self-improvement, but hindsight allows him to use suspense building up to the divisions that eventually led to sectional strife and war.
+Feller sets up the Jacksonian era with a high energy for progress and self-improvement, but hindsight allows him to use suspense, building up to the divisions that eventually led to sectional strife and war.

 Daniel Feller, The Jacksonian Promise: American, 1815-1840.
 (Baltimore: The Johns Hopkins University Press, 1995), xiii.